 It is a common misconception that the Blue Peter (Outward Bound’s adopted flag which has a white square on a field of blue) is flown from ships on their way out to sea.
 Most think that it indicates a vessel is headed away from harbor.
-But it is actually a signal hoisted in port to […]Read More Returning from Points North & Preparing for Points South
+But the flag is actually a signal hoisted in port […]Read More Returning from Points North & Preparing for Points South

 We are in the homestretch!
 The Gap office is anxiously awaiting the return of our 2018 Gap Students to campus as we are positive is the case for all our Gap supporters, family and friends!
 A 23-day expedition is often harder for those who aren’t able to experience it alongside the students.
 We want to […]Read More Anxiously Awaiting the Return of our 2018 Gap Students!

 “The environment, after all, is where we all meet, where we all have a mutual interest.
 It is one thing that all of us share.
 It is not only a mirror of ourselves, but a focusing lens on what we can become.” — Lady Bird Johnson Brigades were split into groups of 8.
 Baylee, Tori, […]Read More Out of the Woods and into the Water

 After months of planning and preparation our journey has begun.
 Meeting early in the morning previous GAP students, the college President, and many others joined in the parking lot to send us off on our adventure.
 They encouraged us to venture deep into our own hearts as we explored the world around us and made […]Read More We’re off!

 Happy February!
 It is a particularly blustery and cold day here in De Pere, Wisconsin.
 It seems Guatemala is calling us back, tempting us with its mild temperatures and sunny days.
 As the calendar turns to a new month, our time spent exploring Mayan ruins, sipping fresh Guatemalan coffee or riding on an over-crowded chicken […]Read More 2/1:Reflection to Action